Distant galaxies used as ‘locator pins’ to detect ‘invisible’ gas cloud.

 However, direct measurement has only accounted for about half the expected baryonic matter.

 Yuanming Wang, a doctoral candidate in the School of Physics at the University of Sydney, has developed an ingenious method to help track down the missing matter.
 She has applied her technique to pinpoint a hitherto undetected stream of cold gas in the Milky Way about 10 light years from Earth.
-The cloud is about a trillion kilometers long and 10 billion kilometers wide but only weighing about the mass of our Moon.
+The cloud is about a trillion kilometers long and 10 billion kilometers wide but only weighs about the mass of our Moon.

 The results, published in the Monthly Notices of the Royal Astronomical Society, offer a promising way for scientists to track down the Milky Way’s missing matter.

-“We suspect that much of the ‘missing’ baryonic matter is in the form of cold gas clouds either in galaxies or between galaxies,” said Ms Wang, who is pursuing her PhD at the Sydney Institute for Astronomy.
+“We suspect that much of the ‘missing’ baryonic matter is in the form of cold gas clouds either in galaxies or between galaxies,” said Ms. Wang, who is pursuing her PhD at the Sydney Institute for Astronomy.

 “This gas is undetectable using conventional methods, as it emits no visible light of its own and is just too cold for detection via radio astronomy,” she said.